f-ds/f-ds.github.io/_posts/2016-04-25-ogr2ogr-for-vector-data-ingestion.markdown

 Yes, the `-sql` parameter allows us to run **SQL** queries although the underlying datastore is not a relational database!
 This is very useful and it saves my back many times.
 But let's talk about this in the next section

 ## ogr2ogr

+With ogr2ogr we can do many things:

+* Convert almost any vector format to almost any other vector format

+* Filter on the fly with SQL queries features from any dataset

+* Use ogr2ogr as base component of an ingestion system / ETL process